santscoder-masterworks/.github/README.md

 ✔ complex projects
 ✔ complete interfaces
 ✔ deep visual experiences
-✔ long, detailed lessons
+✔ long, content-rich lessons
-✔ unique, stylized aesthetics
+✔ a unique, cinematic aesthetic

 Then **SantsCoder Masterworks** is where you belong.